Creating a Science Gateway App¶

 Build From GitHub¶

 There are going to be 2 branches for this repo.
-The completed
+The completed branch has all the code we are going to write and the

 completed app.

-branch is what will have the initial project skeleton files we need to begin in order to follow the steps below.
+The initial_state branch is what will have the initial project skeleton files we need to begin in order to follow the steps below.

 To follow along with the remainder of the tutorial run the following commands from your dev directory: